 Behavioral scientists tell us that we are bombarded by over a billion bits of sensory information every second.
 To cope with this constant overload our brains act as filters keeping only what is absolutely necessary to help us function successfully.
-So we constantly delete, distort, and/or generalize incoming information as a survival mechanism.
-Of the three generalizing is perhaps the most powerful and effective tool in that it allows us to take a one-time learning experience and map it across to multiple future experiences that are hopefully similar—or not.
+So we constantly delete, distort, or generalize incoming information as a survival mechanism.
+Of the three, generalizing is perhaps the most powerful and effective tool in that it allows us to take a one-time learning experience and map it across to any future experiences that are hopefully similar—or not.
 In short, generalizing prevents us from having to re-learn how to open every door we encounter or how to respond to each new person who extends their hand to us to be shaken when first meeting them.

 That’s the good news.
 But there’s a downside to generalization as well that ranges from the odd clueless assumption to full-on phobias at the deep end.
 Consider the phobia for a moment: a powerful one-time learning experience that may traumatize someone for a lifetime unless treated.
 Pretty remarkable if you think about it.
 Once locked in, a powerful generalization like a phobia can create a set of beliefs/behaviors that affect anything even remotely connected to the original experience.

 On a much lesser scale we as wine professionals all too often create brainiac short cuts by generalizing to make our lives easier.
 I call them deception points.
 I’ve been guilty of them from time to time.
 So have you.
 It’s always the moment when you say to yourself four very dangerous words: “I already know it.”
-And in saying or thinking we already know something we then shut ourselves off from the possibility of learning anything new.
+In saying or thinking we already know something we then shut ourselves off from the possibility of learning anything new.
 Sound familiar?
 Then you’ve probably also heard variations of the following accompanied by my not-so-patient commentary:

 “All California wines have too much alcohol.”

-Sonoma Coast Pinot and Chardonnay?
+Sonoma Coast Pinot and Chardonnay, anyone?
 Corison Cabernet?

 “Any wine with over 14.5% alcohol is imbalanced and flawed.”